THE AMERICAN ASSOCIATION OF

 To effectively operate AAUW Bethlehem, the Executive Team may establish standing and special committees as needed and shall appoint Coordinators to formulate programs and activities to carry out the mission of AAUW.

 Section 8.
 Quorum.
-The quorum for the meeting of the Executive Team shall be a majority of the voting members.
+The quorum for meetings of the Executive Team shall be a majority of the voting members.
+The quorum for a meeting of the membership shall be 10% percent of the membership.

 ARTICLE XI.
 FINANCIAL ADMINISTRATION